TWMJFinal

 I barely slept last night.
 Surely, I’m over-tired from being away from home.
 But I believe there’s something more, a somewhat new experience.
 We are the heralds of a new era!

-'Prophecy over policy', decided Balthazar.
-'The prophecy has led us thus far.
-Let the divine guidance continue.'
+‘Prophecy over policy,’ decided Balthazar with a deep voice.
+‘The prophecy has led us thus far.
+Let the divine guidance continue.
+Our mission here is complete.’

 Day 232